Generic Name: levonorgestrel

 Liletta can cause serious side effects, including:

 - intrauterine pregnancy risks.
 There are also risks if you get pregnant while using Liletta and the pregnancy is in the uterus.
-Severe infection, miscarriage, premature delivery, and even death can occur with pregnancies that continue with an intrauterine system (IUS).
+Severe infection, miscarriage, premature labor, premature delivery, and even death can occur with pregnancies that continue with an intrauterine system (IUS).
 Because of this, your healthcare provider may try to remove Liletta, even though removing it may cause a miscarriage.
 If Liletta cannot be removed, talk with your healthcare provider about the benefits and risks of continuing the pregnancy.
 If, after seeing your healthcare provider, you choose to continue your pregnancy, see your healthcare provider regularly.
 Call your healthcare provider right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.
 These may be signs of infection.
 It is not known if Liletta can cause long-term effects on the fetus if it stays in place during a pregnancy.

 - perforation.
 Liletta may become attached to (embedded) or go through the wall of the uterus.
-This is called perforation (or embedment).
+This is called perforation.
 If this occurs, Liletta may no longer prevent pregnancy.
 If perforation occurs, Liletta may move outside the uterus and can cause internal scarring, infection, or damage to other organs.
 You may need surgery to have Liletta removed if perforation or embedment occurs.
 The risk of perforation is increased in breastfeeding women.

 The most common side effects of Liletta include: